 Read the full review: MacBook Pro (13-inch, 2020)

-The HP Spectre x360 2-in-1 laptop has had a big refresh for 2020, and the boost in specs, with 10th-generation Intel Core processors and Intel Iris Plus graphics, along with the impeccable 2-in-1 design and pristine gem-cut chassis.
+The HP Spectre x360 2-in-1 laptop has had a big refresh, and the boost in specs, with 10th-generation Intel Core processors and Intel Iris Plus graphics, along with the impeccable 2-in-1 design and pristine gem-cut chassis.
 While it's certainly pricey, you're getting some excellent extras, such as formidable security features and Bang & Olufsen speakers.
 If you care about aesthetics as much as you do performance and overall quality, this is the Thunderbolt laptop for you.

 Read the full review: HP Spectre x360 (2020)

-Apple’s thinnest and lightest MacBook is back in 2020 with a vengeance.
+Apple’s thinnest and lightest MacBook is back with a vengeance.
 Not only has it fixed a lot of the complaints with its predecessors – namely, that problematic keyboard is now gone, replaced by a drastically improved keyboard.
 But it also comes with new and more powerful internal components, even more storage space options, and a lower price of entry.
 The MacBook Air is Apple's most affordable laptop, but it still comes with Thunderbolt 3 ports, which makes it a great choice if you want a laptop with Thunderbolt ports, but don't want to spend a fortune.

 Read the full review: MacBook Air (2020)

 Beyond the Acer Swift 3's modest exterior, you'll find an excellent laptop that boasts plenty of power for work and study.
 The Swift 3 (not to be confused with the Switch 3 another laptop from Acer) is an inexpensive laptop; however, that plain chassis is all-aluminum and packed with beefy components - and that includes a USB-C Thunderbolt 3 port.
 This laptop is incredible to use as well, with its roomy trackpad as well as its backlit keyboard that offers a comfortable typing experience with decent travel.
-Thanks to the relatively low price, this is easily one of the best Thunderbolt laptops you can buy in 2020.
+Thanks to the relatively low price, this is easily one of the best Thunderbolt laptops you can buy at present.

 Read the full review: Acer Swift 3

 The Dell XPS 13 now rocks 10th-generation Intel Core i5 or i7 processors and a bezel-less ‘Infinity Edge’ display, which means the Dell XPS 13 (2020) is a brilliant performer, while remaining thin and light.
 What’s more, there’s a wide range of customization options, so you can really make the Dell XPS 13 the best Thunderbolt laptop for your needs.
-The 2020 model refines the already-brilliant design of the XPS 13, but it does come at a high cost.
+This model refines the already-brilliant design of the XPS 13, but it does come at a high cost.
 While this is easily one of the best laptops in the world right now, it's also one of the most expensive as well.

 Read the full review: Dell XPS 13